 For this reason, we are part of the Theological Education Initiative of United World Mission.
 The Theological Education Initiative exists to help mobilize scholars with top-tier credentials from the North Atlantic to partner with strategic seminaries in the Majority World.
 Our vision is to see these schools flourish as vibrant, God-glorifying and Church-serving institutions which combine a rigor to rival the top evangelical schools of the North with an uncompromising commitment to the life of God’s people in the South.

 With this vision, we were thrilled to have the singular opportunity to join the faculty of the Biblical Seminary of Colombia (BSC, or in Spanish, the Fundación Universitaria Seminario Bíblico de Colombia).
+Please watch here for more information.
 Located in the beautiful city of Medellín in the jungle-covered Andes, BSC is one of the premier Protestant seminaries of Latin America.
 The school is rare among Latin American seminaries, for its student body is largely residential (rather than commuting) and the students commit to a rigorous four-year undergraduate degree aimed at preparing theologically sound and passionate pastors and church leaders.
 In addition to this bachelor’s program, BSC offers nationwide and city-wide extension programs, and fully accredited online degrees.
 They sponsor the Bellavista Prison Bible Institute and they also publish their own scholarly journal.